F-I-D-O/Manuals/manuals/Windows/Windows Manual.md

 2. go to `windows logs` -> `system`
 3. In case of wake up
 	1. inspect the logs when the wake up happened and search for the Information log with the message *"The system has returned from a low power state."*
 	2. There is a wake up source in the end of the log message.
-If the soure is Unknown go to the next section
+If the soure is Unknown go to the command line section
 4. In case of not entering sleep
 	1. Search for the any *kernel power* event
 	2. If there is an event stating: *The system is entering connected standby*, it means that the modern fake sleep is present in the system, replacing the real sleep mode.

 Using command line (admin):

  1. Try `powercfg -lastwake`
  2. If the results are not know, try to call `powercfg -devicequery wake_armed` to get the list of devices that can wake the computer

 ### 2 Solve the problem

 #### Device waken up by network adapter

 1. Open device manager and search for the specific network adapter